Getting Solar Panels for Your San Antonio Home

 Another question that is critical to solar is whether your roof gets shaded.
 Solar panels need direct sun exposure for optimal production.
 You should be fine if you have a tree that can get trimmed back.

 Average residential panels are 65 inches by 39 inches.
-This means that you would need an area of at least 15 feet for one panel.
+This means that you would need an area of at least 18 sq feet for one panel.
 CPS Energy requires that you have at least 260 sq feet of space available.

 Which Texas Financing Options

-To qualify for this credit you need to owe taxes.
-If you are currently working or have taxes that you pay on a pension or other form of retirement you should be ok.
+To qualify for this credit, you need to owe taxes.
+If you are currently working, or have taxes that you pay on a pension or other form of retirement, you should be okay.

-If you don’t owe taxes solar is quite a bit more expensive.
+If you don’t owe taxes, solar becomes quite a bit more expensive.
 Go Solar Group will not set up an appointment if you don’t owe taxes because of the large price difference.
 You can, however, still get solar if you want it regardless of the price increase.

 How Will You Be Paying: Cash or Loan?

 There are three main methods of payment throughout the United States.
-These include cash, loan, and lease.
+These are cash, loan and lease.

 Go Solar Group, however, does not offer a leasing option.
 This is because we have found that leasing is less beneficial for the customer.

-Customers who decide to pay cash have a $2,000 down payment.
+Customers who decide to pay cash have a 10 percent down payment.
 They then pay half at permitting and the other half at install.

 Deciding which solar company to go with is the hardest part about purchasing solar.
 There are hundreds of solar companies out there and which one to choose can be a daunting task.